-The Transformation Scholarship Program was established in the Fall of 2004 to provide financial support for Stanford Hospital & Clinics (SHC) employees to develop skills in critical career areas.
+The Transformation Scholarship Program was established in the Fall of 2004 to provide financial support for Stanford Health Care (SHC) employees to develop skills in critical career areas.
 A yearly stipend of up to $5,000 can be utilized for tuition, fees and books on a reimbursement basis.
 The Transformation Scholarship Program is in addition to any other Education Assistance benefit that the employee is entitled to.
 Award recipients are eligible to receive up to $15,000 over the course of three years.

 Awardees of the Transformation Scholarship Program have gone on to earn graduate degrees, certificates in specific areas of study, grow their careers and have a positive impact on the practice of nursing at SHC.

 "The Transformation Scholarship provided me the opportunity to truly transform my life.
 After working in the trauma ICU for many years, I was able to go back to school and complete an MSN degree.
 During my MSN Clinical experiences I found I really enjoyed working with the Nursing Quality Department and I have recently accepted a permanent position as a Nursing Quality Manager.
 The scholarship provided the support from Nursing Administration to help me achieve my lifelong goals of higher education.
 With the full support and encouragement of my nursing leaders I am continuing on for a Doctorate of Nursing Practice next week…it just keeps getting better!"